 Each file shall be clearly labeled with header information listing:

 - 1. Algorithm name,

-- 2. Test name.
+- 2. Test name,

 - 3. Description of the test, and

-- 4. Key size.
+- 4. Other parameters

-Followed by a set of tuples where all values within the tuple shall be clearly labeled (e.g., Plaintext, Key, Ciphertext, etc.).
+Followed by a set of tuples where all values within the tuple shall be clearly labeled (e.g., Plaintext, PublicKey, RandomBits, Ciphertext, etc.).